kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

              -x and -y give the position of the menu.
 Both may be a row or column number, or one of the following special values:

                    Value    Flag    Meaning
-                   R        -x      The right side of the terminal P        Both    The bottom left of the pane M        Both    The mouse position
+                   C        Both    The centre of the terminal R        -x      The right side of the terminal P        Both    The bottom left of the pane M        Both    The mouse position
-                   W        -x      The window position on the status line S        -y      The line above or below the status line
+                   W        Both    The window position on the status line S        -y      The line above or below the status line

+             Or a format, which is expanded including the following additional variables:

+                   Variable name                 Replaced with
+                   popup_centre_x                Centered in the client
+                   popup_centre_y                Centered in the client
+                   popup_height                  Height of menu or popup
+                   popup_mouse_bottom            Bottom of at the mouse
+                   popup_mouse_centre_x          Horizontal centre at the mouse
+                   popup_mouse_centre_y          Vertical centre at the mouse
+                   popup_mouse_top               Top at the mouse
+                   popup_mouse_x                 Mouse X position
+                   popup_mouse_y                 Mouse Y position
+                   popup_pane_bottom             Bottom of the pane
+                   popup_pane_left               Left of the pane
+                   popup_pane_right              Right of the pane
+                   popup_pane_top                Top of the pane
+                   popup_status_line_y           Above or below the status line popup_width                   Width of menu or popup
+                   popup_window_status_line_x    At the window position in status line popup_window_status_line_y    At the status line showing the window

              Each menu consists of items followed by a key shortcut shown in brackets.
 If the menu is too large to fit on the terminal, it is not displayed.
 Pressing the key shortcut chooses the corresponding item.
-If the mouse is enabled and the menu is opened from a mouse key binding, releasing the mouse button with an item selected will choose that item.
+If the mouse is enabled and the menu is opened from a mouse key binding, releasing the mouse button with an item selected chooses that item and releasing the mouse button without an item selected closes the menu.  -O changes this behaviour so that the menu does not close when the mouse button is released without an item selected the menu is not closed and a mouse button must be clicked to choose an item.

              The following keys are also available:

                    Key    Function
                    Enter  Choose selected item